derpeter/raute-saal-meta-cfp/meta-cfp.md

 * Nur Online-Einreichungen
 Alle Vortragsvorschläge werden über unser Konferenz-Planungssystem eingereicht, das sich unter folgender Adresse befindet: [CfP](https://pretalx.c3voc.de/rc3-2021-xhain/cfp?).

+## gehacktes from hell

+...oder: Leben auf dem Land
+In unserem Kanal aus der Alten Hölle, Hoher Fläming beschäftigen wir uns mit allem, was Leute auf dem Land beschäftigt.
+Von Verkehrsanbindung, über politische Partizipation und Gleichberechtigung zu Klimawandel und Digitalisierung.
+Dabei wollen wir über den Tellerrand der Dorfgrenze hinaus in die Welt schauen, uns aber auch um die Herausforderungen kümmern, vor denen eine Stadtbevölkerung nicht steht.

+### englisch version
+gehacktes from hell

+...or: Life in the countryside
+In our channel produced at Alte Hoelle, Hoher Flaeming we deal with everything that concerns people in the countryside.
+From transport connections, political participation and equal rights to climate change and digitalization.
+In doing so, we want to look beyond the village borders into the world, but also take care of the challenges that an urban population does not have to deal with.

 # [RC3 2021 - NOWHERE] Meta-Call for Participation
 In contrast to our expectations, our wishes or our dreams, there won't be any in person congress this year.
 But also in contrast, there won't a remote only congress.
 This year, we are doing a distributed and decentral event that has also remote aspects.
 Local spaces are hosting (virtual) events on their stages.